Filpill/blog-web/content/projects/2017-06-01-piv-dissertation.md

 ### OpenPIV and Python Post-Process Scripts

-- Particle displacements on the images can be determined by performing a cross-corrleation on the series of image pairs.
+- Particle displacements on the images can be determined by performing a cross-correlation on the series of image pairs.
 In my case, I used OpenPIV software written in Python to extract all the velocity fields at all the times steps recorded.
 Additionally, I've written some post-processing scripts for the velocity data text files in Python to animate experimental results.
 (I used MATLAB equivalents for my dissertation at the time of the project).

-# Experimental Arangement
+# Experimental Arrangement

 - Illustration of camera and laser positioning to capture wind tunnel data.
 - Raw wind tunnel image with imageJ enhancements - Capturing illuminated particles moving over step within laser plane.